 Fact: SEO is a literal business.
 Without SEO, your amazing content would have a very less chance to be appreciated.

-If you want your content to be found online, you need to optimize it for search engines.
-This process is known as SEO, or search engine optimization.
+To be visible on SERPs, you need to optimize your content, with the help of SEO, or search engine optimization.
 While it’s true that some SEO tactics can be time-consuming, such as keyword research and link building, it’s important to invest the time and effort if you want your content to be seen by your target audience.

 Content Marketing Myths 16: You need to produce a lot of content to be successful